Collared peccary: Fossil record

 Due to the lack of fossil material or even specimens from archeological sites, it was assumed that javelinas only recently crossed into the US from further south by way of Mexico, being previously excluded from the region by competition with the now-extinct flat-headed peccary (Platygonus compressus) and long-nosed peccary (Mylohyus nasutus).
 The first records of the species in its US range are from 18th-century Jesuit missions, and no evidence of remains is known from sites prior to 1700.
-However, in 2009, a fossil jaw of this species was described from Florida, proving that at some point in the late Pleistocene the species had already inhabited part of the Southern US and coexisted with the other two peccary species.
+However, in 2008, a fossil jaw of this species was discovered by paleontologist Andreas Kerner in the Peace River, DeSoto County, Florida, and subsequently described by Hulbert, Morgan & Kerner in 2009, proving that at some point in the late Pleistocene the species had already inhabited part of the Southern US and coexisted with the other two peccary species.
 The spread of javelinas throughout the Southwest may have been due to the overgrazing of native grasslands by livestock, leading to their replacement by cacti and mesquite, which are more desirable habitat for javelinas.
 The javelina is also known from fossils from Toca da Barriguda in Bahia, Brazil.

 Ecology

 Collared peccaries are often classified as herbivores.
-They normally feed on cactus, mesquite beans, fruits, berries, seeds, roots, tubers, bulbs, palm nuts, grasses, other green vegetation, fungi, and insects.
-However, they will also eat eggs, snakes, fish, frogs, lizards, dead birds, and rodents if the opportunity presents itself.
+They normally feed on cactus, mesquite beans, honey, fruits, berries, seeds, roots, tubers, bulbs, palm nuts, grasses, other green vegetation, fungi, and insects.
+However, they will also eat eggs, snakes, caterpillars, fish, frogs, lizards, dead birds, and rodents if the opportunity presents itself.
 Despite all this supplementary diet, the main dietary components of this species are agaves and prickly pears.
 In areas inhabited by humans, they also consume cultivated crops and ornamental plants, such as tulip bulbs.

-The collared peccary's main predators are cougars (Puma concolor), Mexican wolves (Canis lupus baileyi), coyotes (Canis latrans), jaguars (Panthera onca), and bobcats (Lynx rufus).
+The collared peccary's main predators are cougars (Puma concolor), wolves (Canis lupus), coyotes (Canis latrans), jaguars (Panthera onca) and possibly American crocodiles (Crocodylus acutus) and ocelots (Leopardus pardalis).

 Although they usually ignore humans and tend to flee to safety, if wounded or cornered a peccary will defend itself with its tusks.
 If alarmed, a collared peccary can release its skunklike musk or give a sharp bark.
 Amazonian peoples (including the Shipibos) sometimes raise and tame juvenile collared peccaries, if they are encountered.